Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

 # Configure

-## What the sample data includes

-The sample data gives you a small working organisation you can explore immediately after installing Serendipity:

-- **A sample political lobbying organisation — Shane Longman** — a fictional international bank (from the 1989 British TV series *Capital City*, ITV/Euston Films), with the cast's character names as users.
-The bank's customers include the Australian political parties seeded in the Party Service's `sample-data` (Liberal Party of Australia, Australian Labor Party, Australian Greens, etc.).
-Geographic attributes: every user is Canberra-based (`l: Canberra`, `st: ACT`), and the sample uses a single `shane-longman.org` email domain for all users.
-- **Geographic attributes** — every user carries `l` (locality / city) and `st` (state / province), so you can see how geographic reporting works.
-(The `c` (country) attribute is **not** used on user entries in the sample — `c` requires the `country` objectClass, which is not part of the `inetOrgPerson`/`organizationalPerson` attribute chain, and adding it would require either an auxiliary class or `objectClass: country` on the entry, neither of which fits a person entry.
-Standard `inetOrgPerson` practice is to use `l` and `st` for city/state reporting; `c` and `co` are dropped from user entries and only `l` and `st` are carried on user entries.)
-At this point these geographic attributes are for reporting and filtering only — they do **not** gate access to records (the access-control model uses `manager` (Keycloak `sub`), roles, and `ownedBy`/`assignedTo`).
-If geographic access-control scope becomes a requirement later, it can be added then.
-- **Roles** — each user is assigned a Keycloak realm role that reflects their seniority tier in a consulting / advisory firm, not a sales organisation.
-The Shane Longman roles are distinct from the Sales organisation roles and are designed for a services-firm engagement model (see **Roles** below).
-- **Groups (teams)** — team groups such as the Shane Longman dealing-room groups, so you can see how team-based authorization works.

-## The sample organisation — Shane Longman
+## Shane Longman

-### About the organisation
+### About Shane Longman

-**Shane Longman** is a fictional international bank whose dealing room is based in Canberra, Australia.
-In the Serendipity sample, Shane Longman is a **political lobbying organisation** — a fictional entity whose customers are the Australian political parties seeded in the Party Service's `sample-data` (`backend/modules/party-service/src/main/resources/sample-data/`).
-This lets you see how a lobbying / advisory organisation connects to politically organised customers, and how the existing Party Service seed data can be leveraged by a sample organisation without duplicating it.

-The sample users are the **character names** from *Capital City* (not the actors' real names).
-Each character is mapped to a role tier in the Serendipity access-control model.
-The entire sample organisation (all 13 users) is based in Canberra (`l: Canberra`, `st: ACT`), and every user uses a single `shane-longman.org` email domain.
+**Shane Longman** is a fictional lobbying firm, with sample users generated from the **character names** of the cast of the British TV series Capital City (ITV/Euston Films).

+### Geographic attributes

+Every user includes `l` (locality / city) and `st` (state / province) attributes.
+At this point these geographic attributes are for reporting and filtering only — they do **not** gate access to records.

 ### Roles

+Each user is assigned a Keycloak realm role that reflects their seniority tier in the firm.
-The Shane Longman sample uses a **consulting / advisory-firm role hierarchy**, not a sales organisation.
-The roles are coarse-grained Keystone-style tiers that describe the user's seniority and what they are in the firm, not what they can do to a specific entity (that is governed by the `manager`-as-`sub` hierarchy, `ownedBy`/`assignedTo`, and team groups).
-The tiers
+The roles are coarse-grained and reflect the user's seniority and what they are in the firm, not what they can do to a specific entity (that is governed by the `manager`-as-`sub` hierarchy, `ownedBy`/`assignedTo`, and team groups).

-are:
+The tiers are:

 | Tier | Keycloak role name | Common titles (the role covers all of these) | Who this is in the sample |
 |---|---|---|---|